Annika1712/3-tier-application/instructions_README.md

 4. Run 'ansible-playbook main.yml'

 ## Access the website
-You can access the website with the public ip of the frontend.
+You can access the website with the public ip of the loadbalancer.